 Do I need to load intubation images and pathology reports as I go?

-The Add Attachments screen allows for the upload of "SSA pathology reports" – does this include ALL pathology reports (i.e.
+Does the Add Attachments screen allow for the upload of pathology reports?

 Does 'SSA' include Sessile Serrated Polyps as well as Sessile Serrated Adenomata?

 Yes.
 For the purposes of Recertification both should be included.